 TISCO Financial Group

-NIM may inch up in FY13 in tandem with high-yield lending growth
+NIM may inch up in FY14 on high-yield loan business expansion

-Lending growth in FY13—particularly SME and HP—should enable TISCO to sustain its NIM at 3%.
-The bank holding company plans to increase its emphasis on high-yield loans (used car HP, personal loans and small SME business) in order to keep its NIM high this year.
+Retail lending growth in FY13—particularly SME and HP—should enable TISCO to sustain its NIM at 3% throughout this year.
+The bank holding company plans to increase its emphasis on high-yield loans (used car HP, personal loans and small SME business) in order to boost its NIM this year.
 Note that we assume NIMs of 2.9% in FY13 and 3.0% next year.
-Management expects the one-day Repurchase Rate to stay at 2.75% throughout 2013 (the managements of most of the other banks we cover expect further cuts to the Repo Rate).
+TISCO expects the BOT's policy interest rate to remain at 2.75% throughout FY13 (the managements of most of the other banks we cover expect further cuts to the Repo Rate).